pennlabs/penn-clubs/README.md

 ## Installation

-You will need to start both the backend and the frontend to do Penn Clubs development.

 You will need to start both the backend and the frontend to develop on Penn Clubs.
 Clubs supports Mac and Linux/WSL development.

 Questions?
 Check out our [extended guide](https://github.com/pennlabs/penn-clubs/wiki/Development-Guide) for FAQs.